contentjet/contentjet.github.io/src/documentation/API.md

 #### Refreshing the access token

-Unlike the _Resource Owner Password Credentials Grant_ flow, this flow does not allow refreshing the token.
+Unlike the _Resource Owner Password Credentials Grant_ flow, this flow does not support refreshing the token.

 [SwaggerUI]: https://swagger.io/swagger-ui/